ferdinand-koenig/resmetric/review/README.md

 In this result, the green trace just has one dip and therefore only one measure for a metric.
 Hence, &alpha;_u cannot be calculated and is also not displayed.

+> **Tip for Reviewers**: Duplicate the CLI session, activate again the venv (as shown in the installation section)
+> and let this run in parallel as this will take ~20 min (cf. section Comment on execution times).
+> If that is too long, see the `example/plots` folder

 ## Comment on execution times
 The calculations for the linear regression (`--lin-reg --`) take some minutes.